-ChaLearn organizes in 2015 parallel challenge tracks on RGB data for Human Pose Recovery, action/interaction spotting, and cultural event classification.
+ChaLearn organizes in 2015 parallel challenge tracks on RGB data for Human Pose Recovery, action/interaction spotting, and cultural event recognition.
 For each Track, the awards for the first, second and third winners will consist of 500, 300 and 200 dollars, respectively.

 The challenge features three quantitative tracks:

 Track 1: Human Pose Recovery: More than 8,000 frames of continuous RGB sequences are recorded and labeled with the objective of performing human pose recovery by means of recognizing more than 120,000 human limbs of different people.
 Examples of labeled frames are shown in Fig. 1.

 Track 2: Action/Interaction Recognition: 235 performances of 11 action/interaction categories are recorded and manually labeled in continuous RGB sequences of different people performing natural isolated and collaborative actions randomly.
 Examples of

 labeled actions are shown in Fig. 1.